exploratoria/exploratoria.github.io/exhibits/waves/cylindrical-wave/readme.md

 ### Things to Try

+* Rotate the graphic by holding down your mouse and dragging to see that the waves has a distinct axis

-* Click "lattice" to see the wave traveling through a random distribution of particles
+* Click "random" to see the wave traveling through a random distribution of particles

-* Change the code in the `displacement()` function to see the effect on the wave
+* Change the variable named "amplitude" in the `displacement()` function to alter the size of the oscillations

 ### About the Code